Chioma-I/learning-journal/README.md

 I got an error telling me I was missing a bracket, took me a bit to find where I was missing one but I found it.

-I found a code that said would workk for mouse input, but it doesnt.
-Might be smarter to see if i can translate the script that I know moves character with arrow keys into moving it with the mouse, but I need to work out how to do that.
+I found a code that said would work for mouse input, but it doesnt.
+Might be smarter to see if I can translate the script that I know moves character with arrow keys into moving it with the mouse, but I need to work out how to do that.

 Asked a friend, Theo, for help, he gave me "Input.GetMouseButtonDown(0)" I tried put it in place of "Input.GetAxis("Horizontal")" but it gives a syntax error.
 Vector3 move = Vector3.right * Input.GetMouseButtonDown(0);
 transform.Translate(move * speed * Time.deltaTime);

 I had a different friend, Kiara, help me she sent me the code and explained parts in comments, she also explained to me other things that she didnt add comments to (eg the Header for the inspector in the first line).
-She really helped me out because some of this code is actually things I already know so i can actually mostly see what things are doing
+She really helped me out because some of this code is actually things I already know so I can actually mostly see what things are doing

 <img width="770" height="653" alt="image" src="https://github.com/user-attachments/assets/64f8b626-4c71-4f7f-a579-60811466a6b6" />
 <img width="708" height="636" alt="image" src="https://github.com/user-attachments/assets/5d487893-bed2-4c78-bdf5-46e05e36119e" />